pyMEAL: A Multi-Encoder Augmentation-Aware-Learning Toolbox for Robust Medical Image Translation: Abstract

 \section{Abstract}

-Medical imaging is critical for diagnostics, but clinical adoption of advanced AI-driven imaging faces challenges due to patient variability, image artifacts, and limited model generalization.
-While deep learning has transformed image analysis, 3D medical imaging still suffers from data scarcity and inconsistencies due to acquisition protocols, scanner differences, and patient motion.
-Traditional augmentation uses a single pipeline for all transformations, disregarding the unique traits of each augmentation and struggling with large data volumes.
+Medical imaging is critical for clinical diagnosis, yet the adoption of advanced AI-driven imaging methods remains challenged by patient variability, image artifacts, and limited robustness across acquisition conditions.
+Although deep learning has transformed medical image analysis, 3D imaging tasks continue to suffer from data scarcity and variability arising from scanner differences, acquisition protocols, and patient motion.
+Conventional data augmentation typically relies on a single transformation pipeline, overlooking augmentation-specific characteristics and limiting effective representation learning.